Devon's NHS 111 health line postponed until September

 The helpline, which replaces NHS Direct, has been dogged by problems elsewhere in England with calls going unanswered and poor advice being given.

-Service commissioners said they wanted to "learn from the issues in other parts of the country to get things right for patients in Devon".'No deadline'
+Service commissioners said they wanted to "learn from the issues in other parts of the country to get things right for patients in Devon".

 Last month, the head of the Devon family doctors' organisation, the Local Medical Committee, said it had "huge anxieties" about the phone line's launch.